damianliumin/non-adversarial_backdoor/README.md

-This is an implementation of "Backdoor Defense using Non-Adversarial Backdoor".
+This is an implementation of "Backdoor Defense with Non-Adversarial Backdoor".

 The defense framework injects a non-adversarial backdoor to suppress the effectiveness of backdoor attack.